Donaure/CourseProject/README.md

-This project contains my implement of LanguageModel, VAE, SED and ImageCaptioning.
+This project contains my implement of LanguageModel, VAE, SED and ImageCaption.

 Code and checkpoints can be found in corresponding directory.